 Abstract

+Motivation: XXX, Definition, why is important and current approaches, what is the gap in this problem?

+Aims and proposal: XXX… What is the idea in here and what is the proposal

+Methods: xxx… main strategies and methodologies

+Main results and findings… Main results and

+Discussion and conclusions… Relevance of results, conclusions and future work

 Objective: This study aims to develop and validate a novel non-linear model for characterizing RR interval (RRi) dynamics during exercise and recovery, enhancing the understanding of the cardiac autonomic function and its implications for both clinical practice and athletic training.
 Methods: A cohort of 272 participants underwent a validated exercise protocol, during which continuous heart rate data, including RR intervals, were collected.
 A non-linear logistic approach was employed to model the fluctuations in RRi.
 Sobol sensitivity analysis was conducted to assess the influence of model parameters on RR dynamics.
 Results: The proposed model successfully captured the complex fluctuations in RRi, demonstrating significant sensitivity to baseline RRi and recovery proportions, which were identified as key drivers of model output variance.
 Validation against physiological benchmarks confirmed the model’s robustness and accuracy in real-time assessments, indicating its effectiveness in reflecting autonomic recovery post-exercise.
 Conclusion: This study presents a novel non-linear model of RR interval dynamics that provides valuable insights into cardiac autonomic responses during exercise and recovery.
 By enhancing the precision of cardiovascular assessments, the model holds significant promise for supporting personalized health interventions and optimizing performance in both clinical and athletic settings.

-Keywords: Heart Rate Variability, Exercise Physiology, Autonomic Nervous System, Cardiovascular System, Models, Theoretical, Logistic Models.
+Keywords: Heart Rate Variability, Exercise Physiology, Autonomic Nervous System, Cardiovascular System, Models, Theoretical, Logistic Models, Non-linear mathematical models

 Introduction